DZD-eV-Diabetes-Research/DZDMedLog/README.md

 # Run

 > [!IMPORTANT]
-> these examples set DZDMedLog into demo mode.
+> these examples set DZDMedLog into `demo mode`.
 This sidesteps the need to create a config file first.
 > For a more elaborate config see the chapter [Config](#config)

 ## Option 1: Run prebuild container from docker hub